RADIUM AGE: 1901

 - Carra Depuy Henley’s A Man from Mars — see this list of Pre-1950 Utopias and Science Fiction by Women.

 - Ethel Watts Mumford Grant’s “When Time Turned” (in The Black Cat) — see this list of Pre-1950 Utopias and Science Fiction by Women.

 - Mary Anne Moore Ling’s A Woman of Mars; or, Australia’s Enfranchised Woman — see this list of Pre-1950 Utopias and Science Fiction by Women.

 - George Griffith’s Captain Ishmael, an early example of the Parallel Worlds theme.
 “A man doomed to wander deathless through the ages, who several times meets the Wandering Jew, and in the end invents long-range guns with explosive shells in a ‘world of if,’ long before anybody else,” notes Moskowitz.
 Griffith was a prolific British proto-sf writer and noted explorer, extremely influential in the UK (but not the US).

 - George C. Wallis’s “The Last Days of Earth,” which appeared in the UK’s Harmsworth’s Magazine.
 As the sun goes out, the last two humans prepare to leave Earth for a nearby star.
 Serialized at HILOBROW in 2021.
+Will be reissued by MIT Press as part of the collection More Voices from the Radium Age.
 Wallis also wrote “The Great Sacrifice” (1903), “The Star Shell” (1926–1927), and more.